ibm-cloud-docs/account/context-restrictions-create.md

 To create a rule, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Rules**.
-2. Click **Create**.
+1. Click **Create**.
-3. Provide a unique description, then click **Continue**.
+1. Provide a unique description.
+1. Select how you want to enforce the rule.
+You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.
+    * **Enable**: Enforce the rule.
+Denied access attempts are reported in {{site.data.keyword.at_short}}.
+    * **Disable**: Don't enforce the rule.
+Restrictions don't apply to your account resources.
+Select this option if you're not ready to enable the rule.
+    * **Report-only**: Monitor how the rule affects users without enforcing it.
+All attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
+Monitoring is recommended for 30 days before you enforce the rule.
+1. Click **Continue**.
-4. Select the service that you want to target in your rule.
+1. Select the service that you want to target in your rule.
 Then, click **Next**.

-    When you create context-based restriction for the IAM Access Groups service, users who don't satisfy the rule will not be able to view any groups in the account, including the public access group.
+    When you create context-based restriction for the IAM Access Groups service, users who don't satisfy the rule can't view any groups in the account, including the public access group.
     {: note}

-5. Scope the restriciton to **All resources** or **Specific resources** based on selected atttributes.
+1. Scope the restriction to **All resources** or **Specific resources** based on selected attributes.
-6. Click **Review** > **Continue**.
+1. Click **Review** > **Continue**.
-7. Next, add one or more contexts.
+1. Add one or more contexts.
 Select endpoint types and network zones, and click **Add**.
-    * You can allow access from all service supported or specific service endpoint types.
+    * You can allow access from all service-supported or specific service endpoint types.
 If the toggle is set to Yes, all service supported endpoint types are added to the rule.
     * You can add existing network zones to your rule or create new zones to add to your rule.
-For more information, [Creating network zones](/docs/account?topic=network-zones-create).
+For more information, see [Creating network zones](/docs/account?topic=network-zones-create).
-8. Click **Create**.
+1. Click **Create**.